-Emma Stone Is Unrecognizable As Legendary Disney Villainess ‘Cruella’
+Emma Stone Is Unrecognizable As Legendary Disney Villainess 'Cruella'

 Emma Stone is unrecognizable as a legendary Disney villainess in the new film Cruella.
 She was completely transformed into the nefarious fashionista with a penchant for spotted dogs.

-The star’s new look was shared on the Twitter page for the film.
-Emma wore a big, curly, wig; one half was white, the other black.
+The star's new look was shared on the Twitter page for the film.
+Emma wore a big, curly, wig -- one half was white, the other one black.
 Her look was reminiscent of pop star Madonna in the 1980s.

-The black and white photograph featured the actress’s name at the top of the image written in white type with an anarchy symbol at the end of her name.
-At the bottom, the character’s moniker was written in a blood-red font that appeared to be drawn with brush strokes.
+The black-and-white photograph featured the actress's name at the top of the image written in white type with an anarchy symbol at the end of her first name.
+At the bottom, the character's moniker was written in a blood-red font that appeared to be drawn with brush strokes.
 The official Disney logo was visible just above the title.

-“Misunderstood queen for passion for fashion!,” admitted one Twitter user.
+"Misunderstood queen for passion for fashion!," one Twitter user admitted.

-“Please please please do not pull a Maleficent and rewrite the story so she’s completely justified/the real hero, let an evil villain be an evil villain.
-That’s why I want her to have her own movie in the first place,” remarked a second fan of the series.
+"Please please please do not pull a Maleficent and rewrite the story so she's completely justified/the real hero, let an evil villain be an evil villain.
+That's why I want her to have her own movie in the first place," a second fan of the series tweeted.

-“A movie about Cruella?
+"A movie about Cruella?
 Seriously?
-I want to see that,” claimed a third follower.
+I want to see that," a third follower's tweet read.

 Cruella was shot in 2019.
 It will tell Cruella's backstory and will be set in the 1970s.
 It will follow the tale of young fashion designer Estella de Vil and her obsession with dog furs.